bikachu/Credit-card-management-system-JDBC-Java-SQL/README.md

 ----------------------------------------------------------------
 This project use JDBC(Java and MySQL) to implement credit card system management requirements.

-* The sql database create file is not included due to privacy
+* The sql database create file is not included due to privacy.
+* In order to successfully run this project, You need:

+        1. The SQL database file( contact me if you need validate this project)
+        2. change the password in connection.java for MySQL server.

 ------------------------